The Chomsky-Sch\"utzenberger Theorem for Quantitative Context-Free Languages: Context-Free Step Functions

 Note that in the previous theorem, in general $s$ is not a strong context-free step function, because $L_a$ and $L_{a'}$ need not be disjoint.

 A lattice is called {\em complete} if any subset has a supremum and infimum.
-Trivially, every complete bounded lattice is a completely idempotent and multiplicatively locally finite strong bimonoid, hence a locally finite unital valuation monoid.
+Clearly, every complete lattice is a completely idempotent and locally finite sequential unital valuation monoid.
 So, as a consequence of Corollary \ref{cor:CF-QCF} and Theorem \ref{lm:WPDA-cfstep}, we obtain immediately the following.